 While dating, they often keep to the classic rules, such as being more formal on the first few dates.
 But once they commit, ESFJs are in it for the long haul.
 They can be very affirming and considerate as partners, and being able to share how they’re feeling is essential for them.
 In return, they look for a certain level of approval from their partners.
 ESFJs want to feel loved and cherished, and those dating an ESFJ need to make efforts to express their love consistently.
 They may also expect their partner to join them in social situations and bond with the other people in their lives.

-Among the 15 Myers-Briggs types, there are two that are likely to give ESFJs a good balance of growth and comfort in romantic relationships.
+Among the rest of the 15 personality types, there are two that are likely to give ESFJs a good balance of growth and comfort in romantic relationships.

 1. ESFJs and ISFPs